ckcr4lyf/saxrag.com/pgp.md

 ### Free Beer

 If you're interested in PGP, and want to exchange keys with me IRL, I would be more than happy to try and arrange such a meeting.
-Please <a href="mailto:poiasdpoiasd@live.com">contact me via email</a>, and [use my PGP key](/assets/pgp/Raghu_Saxena_poiasdpoiasd@live.com_0xA1E21ED06A67D28A.asc) to encrypt & sign the email.
-(But don't mark it as verified yet!)
+Please <a href="mailto:poiasdpoiasd@live.com">contact me via email</a>, and [use my PGP key](/assets/pgp/Raghu_Saxena_poiasdpoiasd@live.com_0xA1E21ED06A67D28A.asc) to encrypt & sign the email (but don't mark it as verified yet!).
+On a successful key exchange, I'll buy you a beer!

 ## Appendix